paulllee/dotfiles/README.md

     which fish | sudo tee -a /etc/shells chsh -s "$(which fish)"
     ```
-5. Restart your terminal after the script completes.
+5. Restart your terminal after the script completes
-6. View `ds -h` for more information on dotsync.
+6. View `ds -h` for more information on dotsync